 Instead, make sure employees are kept up to date with consistent communication that works for your business, such as daily video touchpoints and weekly emails.
-This is a turbulent time for many, affecting everyone in different ways.
-Make a point to check in with individual team members to see how they are doing and ensure they are properly supported.
+In addition, make a point to check in with individual team members to see how they are doing and ensure they are appropriately supported.

 Make virtual meetings fun

-Virtual teams don’t get to enjoy coffee-break talk, foosball or quick chatter between meetings.
-Maintaining fun social interactions between team members is crucial.
+Virtual teams don’t get to enjoy the coffee-break talk, foosball, or quick chatter between meetings.
+So maintaining fun social interactions between team members is crucial.

-As well as continuing video meetings with our clients, we hold internal companywide video calls on Tuesdays and Fridays to touch base with everyone and provide internal updates.
-On Fridays, we set aside about 15 to 20 minutes to have a little fun.
+As well as continuing video meetings with our clients, at Global IQX we hold an internal company-wide video call every two weeks to touch base with everyone and provide internal updates.
+Every other week, we also set aside about 15 to 20 minutes to have a little fun.
 Some of the activities we’ve built into our meetings that any team could easily incorporate include:

-- Costume contests, dress-up formal Fridays, holiday themes, ‘80s, etc.
+- Costume contests, dress-up formal Fridays, holiday themes, the ‘80s, etc.